DanMorriss/lumos-online-banking/README.md

 # Lumos Online Banking

-Lumos Online Banking is a Python based banking app where users can create an account, login, depost & withdraw funds and delete their account.
+Lumos Online Banking is a Python based banking app where users can create an account, login, deposit & withdraw funds and delete their account.
 Admins have access to view all the users on the platform and delete their accounts.
 The programme uses an external database to store all the user information.

 [Live Site](https://lumos-online-banking-698c21a030ae.herokuapp.com/)